Mission and Purpose

 Conservation districts in the United States trace their formation to the 1930s, when national attention was focused on the crisis of the Dust Bowl.
-Congress passed Public Law 46 in 1935, declaring soil and water conservation a national policy, and in 1937, President Franklin D. Roosevelt recommended that states allow landowners to form soil and water conservation districts.
-Today, there are close to 3000 conservation districts across the country.
+In 1935, Congress passed Public Law 46, declaring soil and water conservation a national policy.
+In 1937 President Franklin D. Roosevelt recommended that states allow landowners to form soil and water conservation districts.
+Today, there are more than 3,000 conservation districts across the country.

 OCSCD’s involvement in conservation has expanded over the years, keeping pace with the continuing development and growth of Ocean County.
 Its mission is now multi-faceted, including the enforcement of Chapter 251, education and public outreach programs, and the research and development of techniques to improve soil health and water quality.

 OCSCD has developed a robust education program designed to heighten awareness about the importance of natural resources and their conservation, and to promote environmental stewardship throughout the Barnegat Bay watershed.
 Partnerships and combined efforts with agencies such as the New Jersey Department of Environmental Protection, the USDA-NRCS and Rutgers Cooperative Extension of Ocean County have served to enhance our education and outreach efforts.
 Visit our Education page to learn more about the programs we offer to schools and community groups.

 OCSCD has also developed strong partnerships with numerous organizations and agencies in Ocean County and throughout the state.
 Through these collaborative efforts, OCSCD has implemented a diverse suite of projects that help create healthy soil, clean water and a livable landscape for people and wildlife.
 Visit our Projects page to learn more!

 State Soil Conservation Committee and Soil Conservation Districts